Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Jump to:

-Baked and fried empanadas are both basically a staple at our house.
+Baked and fried empanadas are both a staple at our house.
 My family is wild about them!
-I’ve made everything from savory to sweet empanadas, with flavors like classic beef to caramel apple and even pumpkin.
+I’ve made everything from savory to sweet empanadas with flavors like classic beef, chicken, caramel apple, and pumpkin.

 You can use this easy empanada dough recipe for fried or baked empanadas.